2025 Solar Incentives Guide for Washington, MO - Tax Credits & Rebates

 Next Steps for Installing Solar in Washington

-There are many kinds of solar incentives: those given by the federal government, those provided by the Missouri government and those offered by local utility companies, to name a few.
-Solar energy use has grown enormously in the last 15 years, partially due to these incentives.
-Reaching out to your local Washington solar panel installation expert is the best first step towards getting all the incentives you qualify for when you switch to solar energy.
+There are many kinds of solar incentives: those given by the federal government, those provided by the Missouri government and those provided by local utility companies, to name a few.
+Solar energy utilization has grown enormously in the last 15 years, partially due to these incentives.
+Speak with your local solar panel installer today to learn more and to save as much money as possible on a solar system for your Washington home.

 EcoWatch's Washington, MO Solar Incentives FAQs

-If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-If your system was installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Reaching out to the company that installed your solar system, or any local Washington solar installer, can help you understand what incentives you can apply for.
+If your solar panels were installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+If you had your system installed between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the year it was installed.
+Talking to the company that installed your solar system, or any local Washington solar installer, can help you learn more about what incentives you qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.